stacks-network/stacks/blockstack-vs-dns.md

 #### Cryptographic Keypair Bindings

 Blockstack DNS and traditional DNS differ in how they associate names with certificates.
 Traditional DNS relies on a hierarchy of anointed organizations to attest to the ownership of domains.
 Here, each organization represents a systemic threat to name resolution security.
-Misbehavior of a single organization has wide-reaching, devistating consequences, because it effectively decides who controls which name.
+Misbehavior of a single organization has wide-reaching, devastating consequences, because it effectively decides who controls which name.
 By contrast, every name in Blockstack DNS is automatically associated with a cryptographic keypair such that only the private key owner can control the name.
 Moreover, any end-user can audit and verify the authenticity of each name's record and ownership history.